As of ColorAnt 8, the iSis is supported directly; the workaround described here is then no longer necessary.

-To use our reference files to generate test charts for X-Rite iSis please use the X-Rite i1Profiler application.
-In the following example we want to generate a test chart and measurement data with an i1iO for a 6 color printer.
-The explanation is the same for any other color space be it RGB, CMYK, 5 or 7 colors.
+For older ColorAnt versions, test charts can be created for the X-Rite iSis based on our reference files using the X-Rite i1Profiler application.
+In the following example we are generating a test chart and measurement data with an iSis for a 6 color printer.
+The procedure is the same for any other color space, such as RGB, CMYK, 5 or 7 colors.

-- After starting the i1Profiler software select the color workflow you want to create the test chart for in the Device selection chooser.
+1. After starting the i1Profiler software select the color workflow you want to create the test chart for under Device selection.
 For a 6 color test chart select CMYK+2.
 After that click the Profiling button.

-- In the Patch Set section click on Load, select the CGATS files option under Files of type and navigate to the ColorLogic reference TXT file for 6 colors.
+2. In the Patch Set section click Load, select the CGATS files option under Files of type and navigate to the ColorLogic reference TXT file for 6 colors.

-As a ColorLogic CoPrA user you will find them in the Testcharts/Multicolor folder in the CoPrA installation folder.
-As a ColorAnt L user you can generate your 6 color reference file with the Custom Chart tool and save the reference file to your desktop.
+Reference files are stored in the Testcharts/Multicolor folder inside the CoPrA installation folder.
+With ColorAnt L you can generate the 6 color reference file using the Custom Chart tool and save the reference file to your desktop.

-- After loading the reference file the amount of patches and a preview of the patches is displayed.
+3. The number of patches and a preview of the patches is displayed after loading the reference file.

-- The Test Chart section allows to select the instrument under Device setup and the page layout under Page setup.
-If this is done a preview of the test chart layout is shown and the amount of pages.
+5. Select the instrument (i1iSis 2) in the Test Chart section under Device setup and the page layout under Page setup (A3).
+Now a preview of the test chart layout and the number of pages is shown.
 Click on Save as and save the test chart to be printed on your printer.

-- After printing measure the chart in the Measurement section.
-Connect your instrument and the Measurement Mode (M0, M1, M2) and click on Measure.
+6. After printing the chart measure it in the Measurement section.
+Connect your instrument and the Measurement Mode (M0, M1, M2), then click on Measure.

-- After you are done with your measurement data acquisition click on the Save button and select the i1Profiler CGATS Spectral text file format under Files of type and save the measurement data to disk.
+7. Once you are done with your measurement data acquisition click Save and select the i1Profiler CGATS Spectral text file format under Files of type and save the measurement data to disk.

-- Now you are done with i1Profiler and you can use the measurement data in either CoPrA for profiling or ColorAnt for further optimization (recommended).
+8. Now you are done with the i1Profiler and you can use the measurement data in either CoPrA for profiling or ColorAnt for further optimization (recommended).